Rodger Dean Duncan

-Rodger Dean Duncan (born in Oklahoma City, Oklahoma) is an American author and business consultant whose focus is leadership, human performance, and the strategic management of change.
+Rodger Dean Duncan (born in Oklahoma City, Oklahoma) is an American author and business consultant whose work focuses on leadership, human performance, and the strategic management of change.

 Consulting

-After working at F.I. duPont, Glore Forgan & Co., the Wall Street operations of Texas businessman H. Ross Perot, Duncan started his consulting career in 1972.
+After working at F.I. duPont, Glore Forgan & Co., Duncan started his consulting career in 1972.
 His first client was the Executive Office of the President of the United States.
 He served as communication counsel to cabinet officers in two White House administrations.
 He later served in a similar capacity for Republican U.S. Senators Richard Lugar, Orrin Hatch, and Howard Baker.

-In 1976, Duncan was named Outstanding Young Man of America by the U.S. Jaycees.

-One of Duncan's early corporate clients was Campbell Soup Company, which in 1978 hired him to run its worldwide communication operations.
+Another of Duncan's early corporate clients was the Campbell Soup Company, which hired him in 1978 to head the company's global communications operations.

 Since the early 1980s, Duncan's consulting work has focused on leadership development, organizational culture, human performance, and change management issues.
 His private sector clients have included IBM, American Airlines, Eli Lilly and Company, Consolidated Edison of New York, Hallmark Cards, Sprint, Black & Veatch, eBay, Texas Instruments, and many others.
-In the public sector, Duncan has served the Nuclear Regulatory Commission, Tennessee Valley Authority, Bonneville Power Administration, the Federal Reserve Bank, and the United States Army.
+In the public sector, Duncan has served the Nuclear Regulatory Commission, the Tennessee Valley Authority, the Bonneville Power Administration, the Federal Reserve Bank, and the United States Army.

 Education

 Duncan holds a Bachelor of Arts degree from Baylor University where he studied American literature and psychology.
-At Baylor he was active in student government, president of his senior class, president of Sigma Tau Delta literary society, and an honor student.
+At Baylor he was active in student government, president of his senior class, president of the Sigma Tau Delta literary society, and an honor student.

 He earned a Master of Arts in communications degree at Brigham Young University, where he also served on the faculty in the Communications Department and was managing director of University Publications.

 Duncan earned a Ph.D. in organizational communication at Purdue University.
 He also served on the Purdue faculty, teaching both undergraduate and graduate courses.